MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Forming-and-Joining.md

 The boot camp series hands-on workshop will cover four functionalities below, and the application development is split into four steps respectively to show how an application should be built up from the beginning.

 The exercise in this documentation is the first exercise in the "Zigbee Boot Camp" series.
--   **In the 1st phase, a basic network forming by the Light, and a joining process by the Switch will be realized.**
+-   **In the 1st phase, a basic network forming by the Light, and a joining process on the Switch will be realized by using install code.**
 -   The 2nd part will prepare the devices to transmit, receive, and process the On-Off commands by using APIs.
 -   At the 3rd step the Switch will have a periodic event to execute any custom code, which will be a LED blinking in our case.
 -   The 4th thing to do is to make the Switch to be able to store any custom data in its flash by using Non-volatile memory.